 3.4 Additional Rules for Submitting Fuel Costs

-(1) Filing Entities that have been approved for verifiable costs will receive a default fuel adder of $0.50/MMBtu, unless the Filing Entity elects to submit an actual fuel adder ($/MMBtu) for each Resource for verification and approval by ERCOT.
-For a coal-fired or lignite-fired Resource, the default fuel adder will be set quarterly to the maximum of $0.50/MMBtu or the Coal Fuel Adder (CF)($/MMBtu), where CF is determined by ERCOT quarterly as described in Section 14, Appendices, Appendix 11, Procedure for Determining the Fuel Adder for Coal and Lignite Resources with Approved Verifiable Costs.
-The default fuel adder will remain thedefault amount specified above until the Filing Entity establishes an actual fuel adder in those verifiable costs and the Filing Entity must continue to provide actual fuel costs as prescribed in paragraph (2) below.
+(1) All Resources that have been approved for Verifiable Costs will receive a default fuel adder of $0.50/MMBtu, unless the Filing Entity elects to submit an actual fuel adder ($/MMBtu) for each Resource for verification and approval by ERCOT.
+An actual fuel adder can be an “Actual Natural Gas Fuel Adder” (ANGFA) for natural gas Resources, or an “Actual Coal Fuel Adder” (ACFA) for coal-fired or lignite-fired Resources.
+For coal-fired or lignite-fired Resources with ACFAs ($/MMBtu), the applicable methodology to calculate the ACFA is described in Section 14, Appendices, Appendix 11, Procedure for Determining the Actual Coal Fuel Adder (ACFA) for Coal and Lignite Resources with Approved Verifiable Costs.
+The default fuel adder for all Resources with Verifiable Costs will remain a $0.50/MMBtu default amount until the Filing Entity establishes an ANGFA or ACFA.
+Once an ANGFA or ACFA has been approved, the Filing Entity must continue to provide actual fuel costs as prescribed in paragraph (2) or (3) below, as applicable; failure to do so will cause the ANGFA or ACFA to be reset to a default $0.50/MMBtu fuel adder value.
 The fuel adder is included in the value of X for the Resource (VOXR) as described in Section 14, Appendix 6, Calculation and Application of Proxy Heat Rate and the Value of X for the Resource.

-(2) Any Filing Entity that submits an actual fuel adder must provide documentation that establishes the historical variable costs for fuel, transportation, spot fuel, storage, and any additional verifiable cost associated with fuel contracts that can be easily differentiated from the standard commodity cost of fuel and clearly attributable to the Resource for the period.
+(2) Any Filing Entity that submits an ANGFA must provide documentation that establishes the historical variable costs for fuel, transportation, spot fuel, storage, and any additional Verifiable Cost associated with fuel contracts that can be easily differentiated from the standard commodity cost of fuel and clearly attributable to the Resource for the period.
 The fuel adder for a rolling 12-month period is the difference between the Filing Entity’s average fuel price paid (including only variable fees) during the period and the fuel price utilized by ERCOT for the corresponding Resource.
 The Filing Entity shall provide rolling 12-month supporting data to verify total fuel price for all purchased volumes to support the actual Resource fuel consumption.
 Data to support these costs should include, but are not limited to, accounting ledger entries, invoices, and copies of fuel contracts.
 In addition, the actual costs used to calculate the fuel adder may include variable costs associated with, but not limited to, the following categories: transportation, commodity, deliveries, storage, injection, withdrawal, and imbalance fees.
 Other variable costs not described herein may be included if approved by ERCOT.

+(3) Any Filing Entity that submits an ACFA must provide documentation for a rolling six month period to support the actual costs or index prices used to value the commodity and any included variable transportation costs used in the calculation of the ACFA.
+Data to support actual costs should include, but are not limited to, accounting ledger entries, invoices or indexes for commodity and transportation costs.

-(3) Notwithstanding paragraph (2) above, fuel adders shall not include actual fuel purchases used in the calculation of the RUC Guarantee as described in Protocol Section 9.14.7, Disputes for RUC Make-Whole Payment for Fuel Costs.
+(4) Notwithstanding paragraph (2) above, fuel adders for ANGFAs shall not include actual fuel purchases used in the calculation of the RUC Guarantee as described in Protocol Section 9.14.7, Disputes for RUC Make-Whole Payment for Fuel Costs.